Jaswanthkumar-1/Interview-Questions/Java-basic-questions.md

 ## Q. Can you override a private or static method in Java?

-*you cannot override a private method in sub class because it's not accessible there, we can do is create another private method with the same name in the child class;
+->you cannot override a private method in sub class because it's not accessible there, we can do is create another private method with the same name in the child class;

-*For static methods if you create a similar method with same return type and same method arguments in child class then it will hide the superclass method, this is known as method hiding;
+->For static methods if you create a similar method with same return type and same method arguments in child class then it will hide the superclass method, this is known as method hiding;

 <div align="right">
     <b><a href="#">↥ back to top</a></b>